carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 ## Data preprocessing completed!

-Our dataset is preprocessed and split into three sets which means we are ready to learn how to build a CNN like we used in the introduction.
+We now have a function we can use throughout the lesson to preprocess our data which means we are ready to learn how to build a CNN like we used in the introduction.

 ::::::::::::::::::::::::::::::::::::: keypoints